kwilmanja/ClientServer/README.md

-# Project 1
+# Project 2

-There are two classes in the project:
+There are two services in the project:

-Client: The client connects to the specified server using either TCP or UDP.
-It then sends over requests to populate the store.
+Client: The client connects to the specified server using Java's RMI library.
+It locates the registry and looks up the "Store" service, keeping reference to the stub object to handle requests.
 Then, it sends a combination of PUT, GET, and DELETE requests.
 For each request, it awaits a response.
-If no response comes in 3 seconds, then it will log the timeout and continue on with the next request.
-If it receives any malformed packets, it will log the error and continue waiting for the expected packet to arrive (until another timeout occurs or the correct packet arrives).
+The client tests the threading of the server by instantiating many threads to bombard the server with requests.

 Server: The server operates a store and communicates with a client to carry out PUT, GET, and DELETE requests.
-The server can be instantiated with either TCP or UDP as its communication protocol.
-Upon receiving a request, the server ends back a response with the requestID, status (1 for OK, 0 for ERROR), type of request it is answering, and a value.
-If the server receives malformed packets, it will not issue a response and log the event.
+The server creates a registry and binds an CoordinatorStore instance to the registry under the service "Store".
+When a client makes an RMI call, the server handles it in a thread and carries out the request.
+The store uses a ConcurrentHashMap to handle concurrency issues, as well as synchronized blocks for methods that reference the map more than once (GET/DELETE).

 First, to compile the files:

 ```
-javac Server.java
+javac RMIServer.java
-javac Client.java
+javac RMIClient.java
 ```

 Then, to run the programs:

 ```
-java Server <port> <useTCP>
+java RMIServer <port>
-java Client <ip> <port> <useTCP>
+java RMIClient <ip> <port>
 ```
-with the variable useTCP set to 1 if the client/server should use TCP, and 0 if the client/server should use UDP